 Meaning and History

-In the first year before the official launch, the logo was experimental and changed several times before the console was released for sale.
+In the first year before the official launch, the logo was experimental and changed several times before the console went on sale.
 However, after its appearance, the logo remained constant for the last five years until the console was discontinued.
 The pre-release logo was the result of an extensive development process.
-The main emblem is unique in that it uses symbols that convey a specific phonetic sound of English words.
+The main emblem is unique in that it uses symbols that represent specific phonetic sounds in English.

 What is Wii U?